Discovery of nuclear fission: Research

 Meitner was certain that these had to be (n, γ) reactions, as slow neutrons lacked the energy to chip off protons or alpha particles.
 She considered the possibility that the reactions were from different isotopes of uranium; three were known: uranium-238, uranium-235 and uranium-234.
 However, when she calculated the neutron cross section it was too large to be anything other than the most abundant isotope, uranium-238.
 She concluded that it must be a case of nuclear isomerism, which had been discovered in protactinium by Hahn in 1922.
 Nuclear isomerism had been given a physical explanation by von Weizsäcker, who had been Meitner's assistant in 1936, but had since taken a position at the Kaiser Wilhelm Institute for Physics.
 Different nuclear isomers of protactinium had different half-lives, and this could be the case for uranium too, but if so it was somehow being inherited by the daughter and granddaughter products, which seemed to be stretching the argument to breaking point.
 Then there was the third reaction, an (n, γ) one, which occurred only with slow neutrons.
 Meitner therefore ended her report on a very different note to Hahn, reporting that: "The process must be neutron capture by uranium-238, which leads to three isomeric nuclei of uranium-239.
 This result is very difficult to reconcile with current concepts of the nucleus."

 After this, the Berlin group moved on to working with thorium, as Strassmann put it, "to recover from, the horror of the work with uranium".
 However, thorium was not easier to work with than uranium.
 For a start, it had a decay product, radiothorium (^{228}_{90}Th) that overwhelmed weaker neutron-induced activity.
 But Hahn and Meitner had a sample from which they had regularly removed its mother isotope, mesothorium (^{228}_{88}Ra), over a period of several years, allowing the radiothorium to decay away.
 Even then, it was still more difficult to work with because its induced decay products from neutron irradiation were isotopes of the same elements produced by thorium's own radioactive decay.
 What they found was three different decay series, all alpha emitters—a form of decay not found in any other heavy element, and for which Meitner once again had to postulate multiple isomers.
-They did find an interesting result: these (n, α) decay series occurred simultaneously when the energy of the incident neutrons was less than 2.5 MeV; when they had more, an (n, γ) reaction that formed ^{233}_{90}Th was favoured.
+They did find an interesting result: under bombardment with 2.5 MeV fast neutrons, these (n, α) decay series occurred simultaneously; for slow neutrons, an (n, γ) reaction that formed ^{233}_{90}Th was favoured.